Driving in Tuscany: Must-know details before getting behind the wheel!

 If you are planning to visit Tuscany and explore its roundabouts, then do make sure you either get here by car or rent one because you won’t find any trains and buses in many areas in Tuscany.
-Now that you got yourself in the beautiful Italian region that can leave you in awe with every step you take, time to talk about some must-know facts before you start driving in Tuscany (or any other part of Italy, to be frank).
+Now that you’ve got yourself in the beautiful Italian region that can leave you in awe with every step you take, it’s time to talk about some must-know facts before you start driving in Tuscany (or any other part of Italy, to be frank).

 Speed Limits & Use of Head Lights